Dave Durden: UC Irvine swimmer

 Attending on an academic scholarship, Durden graduated UC Irvine in 1998 with an electrical engineering degree.
-From 1994–1997, he swam with the Irvine Anteaters under Coach Charlie Schober, and was a 1997 200 butterfly Big West Conference champion.
+From 1994 to 1997, he swam with the Irvine Anteaters under Coach Charlie Schober, and was a 1997 200 butterfly Big West Conference champion.
 High school friend and fellow Cypress Fairbanks swimmer David McGlynn also swam with him at UC Irvine, and roomed with him as a UC Irvine underclassman.
 Durden's best events in college were the 200 and 500-yard freestyle, and the 100 and 200-yard butterfly.

 Coaching career

-From 2002–2005, Durden was an assistant coach under Head Coach David Marsh at Auburn University, where he aided their swim team in capturing a remarkable six NCAA team championships.
-The men won the NCAA in 2003–2005, and the women won championships from 2002–2004.
+From 2002 to 2005, Durden was an assistant coach under Head Coach David Marsh at Auburn University, where he aided their swim team in capturing a remarkable six NCAA team championships.
+The men won the NCAA in 2003–2005, and the women won championships from 2002 to 2004.
 Auburn had a very strong swimming program when Durden was hired as assistant coach, as by April 2005, near the end of his coaching tenure, the men's team had won nine consecutive SEC titles, and five NCAA Championships.
 From 2005 through 2007, he directed the men's and women's teams as head coach at the University of Maryland.

 University of California, Berkeley

-As the head coach of the University of California, Berkeley since 2007, his teams have captured the NCAA Championship six times (in 2011, 2012, 2014, 2019, 2022, and 2023), and finished with a first or second place ranking in fourteen successive seasons.
+As the head coach of the University of California, Berkeley since 2007, his teams have captured the NCAA Championship six times (in 2011, 2012, 2014, 2019, 2022, and 2023), and finished with a first or second-place ranking in fourteen successive seasons.
 Since 2022, former Auburn head coach Dave Marsh has served as an associate head coach under Durden at Cal.

 The University of Texas has been Cal's primary rival in NCAA Championships during Durden's time as coach.
 In 2011, Durden's team defeated Texas for the NCAA Championship in Minneapolis, and in 2012, they defeated Texas again to repeat as NCAA champions in Seattle.
 In 2014, they defeated rival Texas for a third time, in Texas's home city of Austin.
 They defeated Texas again in Austin in 2019 to take their fourth NCAA Championship.
 In 2022, Cal defeated Texas in Atlanta, Georgia for their fifth NCAA championship under Durden, all with Texas as runner-up.
 In 2023, in Greensboro, North Carolina, Berkeley took their sixth NCAA team championship under Durden, with Arizona State as runner-up.

 In 2016, Durden sent six of his Berkeley men's team to the Olympics in Rio de Janeiro, where they won a total of eleven medals.
 These included triple gold medal winner in two backstroke and a medley relay event, Ryan Murphy, double gold medal winner Anthony Ervin in the 50 freestyle and the 4x100 free relay events, and Nathan Adrian, who won a gold in both the free and medley relays, and a bronze each in the 100 and 50 freestyle.
 His 2016 Olympians also included 200 breaststroke silver medalist Josh Prenot, 4x100 medley relay gold medal winner Tom Shields, and backstroke participant Jacob Pebley.